If you are outside of the U.S. when you are invited to Fermilab as an employee or a visitor, you will need to obtain a Visa Stamp.

 Documents needed to enter the U.S. depending on each visa status

 A foreign national or alien entering the U.S. is generally required to present (1) a passport, and (2) a valid visa issued by a U.S. Consular Official, unless they are a citizen of a country eligible for the Visa Waiver Program, or are a lawful permanent resident of the U.S. or a citizen of Canada.

 In addition, the following documents are needed for entry, depending on visa type:

 - Evidence of ongoing employment, if already graduated.

 Canadian Citizens’ passports are NOT required to be valid for six months past their intended date of departure.
 Their passports must only be valid up to the date of their intended departure.

 All Canadian Citizens entering the United States by AIR are required to present a valid passport, or a NEXUS card when departing from a designated Canadian airport.

 Requirements for Fermilab access

-You will need to bring certain documents with you once you arrive onsite at the Lab.
-If you are a User/Visitor please see the Users Office staff for assistance.
-If you are an employee you will be directed to the Visa Office on your first day of work.
+You will need to bring certain documents with you once you arrive for your appointment, onsite at the Lab.
+If you are a User/Visitor please see the Access and Badging Office staff for assistance.
+If you are an employee, you will be directed to the Visa Office on your first day of work.

 Questions?
 Comments?
 Contact the Visa Office!